 N. Cordoba, et. al., 2020, p.49.

-The Brewing Control Chart dates back to the 1950s and has changed little.
-The authors consider it outdated, as it does not address flavors and incorporates little of today's existing brewing methods.
+The Brewing Control Chart dates from the 1950s and has changed little.
+The authors see it as no longer up to date because it does not address flavors and includes only few of today's existing brewing methods.
 It essentially reduces brewing to extraction and strength.

-Further instruments are needed that analyze taste, not just dissolved particles.
+Further tools are needed that analyze flavor, not just dissolved solids

-- and of course, humans are still needed, the sensorially trained palate, with which taste can be understood.
+- and of course, it also requires the human, the sensorily trained palate, with which the taste can be understood.

-- at the end of the day, it's about enjoyment – and so far, humans do the best job of distinguishing what is delicious and what is less delicious.
+- in the end, it's about enjoyment – and so far humans do the best work here in distinguishing what is tasty and what is less tasty.

 total titratable acidity measures all protons

 Total acidity and pH have long been used to determine acidity in a beverage.
-Perceived acidity is primarily attributed to the following acids:
+The perceived acidity is primarily attributed to the following acids:

-The connection between pH and titratable acidity has not yet been fully researched.
+The relationship between pH and titratable acidity is not yet fully researched.

 The concentration of fats in unfiltered coffee (e.g., espresso) is higher than in filter coffees.
 A filter retains many fats.